scc-digitalhub/sdk-docs/docs/objects/project/config.md

 # Config

 The **`config`** parameter can be used to provide a dictionary containing the project configuration like user and password for basic auth or a bearer token.

+## Basic auth

 The format of the dictionary for basic auth must be as this:

 ```python
 {